-To the extent that the Client is deemed to be a consumer (as defined by the Unfair Contract Terms Act 1977) then these Conditions will not affect the rights of the Client as a consumer and will apply to the extent that applicable law allows.
+To the extent that the Client is deemed to be a consumer (as defined by the Unfair Contract Terms Act 1977) then these Terms will not affect the rights of the Client as a consumer and will apply to the extent that applicable law allows.

 - Part 1 applies in all cases.

 - Part 2 applies where 123-reg is to provide software and/or equipment in connection with the Services.

 - Part 3 applies where the Services include ongoing support and maintenance services.